More <

 When to Contact a Medical Professional

-Get medical help right away or call your local emergency number (such as 911) if you:
+Get medical help right away or call 911 or the local emergency number if you:

 • Are currently being treated for cancer